 In practice, a process server is normally used to serve a statutory demand.
 However, it is important that the process server is instructed to serve the demand at the correct address.
 For example, if a statutory demand is to be served on a company, then it should be served at its registered offices.

 If your company has received a statutory demand you will need to take immediate action.
-Below we set out some of the options which may be available to you.
+Below we set out some of the ways in which you may be able to challenge the statutory demand:

 - If the debt is genuinely disputed on substantial grounds, you may wish to consider applying for an injunction to prevent the creditor from issuing a winding up petition.
 Case law states that the dispute “must be real as opposed to frivolous”.